Zeta Global Holdings Corp. (ZETA) Investors Who Lost Money Have Opportunity To Lead Securities Fraud Lawsuit

 (MENAFN- PR Newswire)

 LOS ANGELES, Jan.
-10, 2025 /PRNewswire/ -- Glancy Prongay & Murray LLP announces that investors with losses have opportunity to lead the securities fraud class action lawsuit against Zeta Global Holdings Corp. ("Zeta" or the "Company") (NYSE: ZETA ).
+16, 2025 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with losses related to Zeta Global Holdings Corp. ("Zeta" or the "Company") (NYSE: ZETA ) have opportunity to lead the securities fraud class action lawsuit.

 What Is The Lawsuit About?